dmitrymomot/gokit/validator/README.md

     err := v.ValidateStruct(user)
     if err != nil {
         // Handle validation errors
-        // err will contain all validation failures fmt.Println(err)
+        // err will be of type *validator.ValidationErrors }
-    }
 }
 ```